SquireKS/cse210-tc03/README.md

 I'm Bogdan and like bananas very much!
 I'm trying to have no processed sugars in my nutrition so that's why all the sweet fruits are my favorite!!

+# cse210-tc03

+My name is Juan Figueroa.
+I live in Bakersfield, California.
+I have been married for 16 years.
+We have 4 children; 3 girls and 1 boy.
+We also have 3 guinnea pigs, 1 rabbit, and 1 dog.